-Tyndall has a long history in postgraduate education, we’ve been hosting postgraduate students since 1981 and have over 600 alumni.
-Tyndall Graduate Studies provides students the opportunity to work on leading edge research.
+Tyndall has a long history in postgraduate education, we’ve been hosting postgraduate students since 1981 and have over 800 alumni.
 There is a strong project team ethos with each student being supervised by a multi-disciplinary team of experts with access to a state-of–the-art R&D infrastructure.
 Tyndall has always fostered a close affiliation to industry with many mechanisms for engaging industry participation including European Union and Science Foundation Ireland research funding, as well as the Irish Research Council’s Enterprise Postgraduate Scholarship scheme.

 We host PhD and masters students undertaking a postgraduate degree in our research focus areas of Micro and Nano Systems and Photonics.